 If any of the remaining claims contain one or more alternatives, each of the alternatives is considered as a single claim for the purpose of assessing lack of unity.

 The principles of the problem-solution approach are to be applied when determining if, in view of the entire application as filed, some of the technical features of the remaining claims are corresponding, i.e. if they solve the same technical problem and hence form part of the common matter.

-In particular, in the case of features defining technical alternatives, if the common technical effect to be achieved is already known, or may be recognised as generally desirable (a mere desideratum), or is obvious, these alternative features are not considered as defining a technical relationship in the sense of Rule 44(1) because there is no inventive merit in formulating the problem (T 2/83).
+In particular, in the case of features defining technical alternatives, if the common technical effect to be achieved is already known, or may be recognised as generally desirable (a mere desideratum), or is obvious, these alternative features are not considered as defining a technical relationship within the meaning of Rule 44(1) because there is no inventive merit in formulating the problem (T 2/83).

-If common matter is identified and, in the light of the prior art at hand, comprises any same or corresponding technical features that appear to contribute to the achievement of at least one new technical effect in a non-obvious way, then these features define a technical relationship between the remaining claims in the sense of Rule 44(1), and the requirements of unity of invention are fulfilled.
+If common matter is identified and, in the light of the prior art at hand, comprises any same or corresponding technical features that appear to contribute to the achievement of at least one new technical effect in a non-obvious way, then these features define a technical relationship between the remaining claims within the meaning of Rule 44(1), and the requirements of unity of invention are fulfilled.

-If either no common matter can be identified or the identified common matter is known or obvious from the known prior art, then the application lacks unity because neither a technical relationship in the sense of Rule 44(1) is present between the remaining claims, nor does the application entail a single general inventive concept in the sense of Art.
+If either no common matter can be identified or the identified common matter is known or obvious from the known prior art, then the application lacks unity because neither a technical relationship within the meaning of Rule 44(1) is present between the remaining claims, nor does the application entail a single general inventive concept within the meaning of Art.
 82.